 Today, I don’t know many women who either have not or are not taking synthetic estrogen in some form.
 Clearly a variable that has not been around for much more than 50 years!
 How can we continue to ignore the fact that more estrogen means higher cancer rates, and thus taking oral estrogen is NOT the best idea?

-Estrogen must be detoxified by the liver, as it’s seen as a poison after it’s served its purpose in the body: “Normally, the liver treats estrogen like a poison, removing it immediately from the body.
+To compound the issue, estrogen must be detoxified by the liver, as it’s seen as a poison after it’s served its purpose in the body: “Normally, the liver treats estrogen like a poison, removing it immediately from the body.
 If the liver gets sluggish from malnutrition or too much estrogen (or other damage), it can allow the hormone to build up to very high levels” -Ray Peat, PhD

 4) Introduction of vegetable oils into the American diet causing systemic inflammation in the body.